 It was a little more difficult to grasp the structures and their names due to not being able to vividly see the cadaver.
 Possibly having a more interactive online dissection would allow for increased understanding of terms.

 Please see above.
-Also the fact that while all attempts to show live dissection videos were very well-intentioned, the internet speeds in Beersheba don't easily support zoom video streaming and not without additional power outage problems.
+Also, the fact that while all attempts to show live dissection videos were very well-intentioned, the internet speeds in Beersheba don't easily support zoom video streaming and not without additional power outage problems.
 I also do believe that the Wisconsin and anatomy guy dissections did relate the structures and function to each other better than what some TAs were able to provide.
 Some of the TA work, while again, very well-intentioned, seemed to ask for a very random recall of structures.
 Given the unit of limbs, compartments and their associated actions are super tied to each other.
 I wish that were emphasized more.

 Also, I spent an inordinate amount of time going through the dissection videos on my own and annotating all the relevant structures through screen capture and adding TA notes afterwards.
 This was very helpful for the practical exam, but the amount of work involved in doing so made it very overwhelming for me.
 Maybe everyone else can look at a video once and just remember everything but that's not how I work.
 That said, I appreciate the ability to annotate cadaver structures so I can review them; that's something we couldn't do in the cadaver lab.
 All in all, thank you for trying quite a few approaches to attempt to make this work.

-It was really hard for me to orient myself without actually learning from a cadaver
+It was really hard for me to orient myself without actually learning from a cadaver.

 Of course it's hard to teach and learn anatomy from a screen.
 It was hard to visualize things sometimes and I think some things were harder to learn because we couldn't see them in an actual cadaver.
 But overall, gives the situation, I think the teaching was very quickly adapted and the TAs did a great job of still teaching us the material.